lyravega/lyr_ehm/README.md

-Experimental Hull Modifications
+## **Experimental Hull Modifications**
 Just some hull modifications.
-By some, I mean 60 something.
-Most are mutually exclusive, so the list is rather short actually.
-Experimental on the name is not just for posterity, as all mods butcher the hullSpecs.
-Currently offers these categories:
+By some, I mean 40+ or something.
+However, most are mutually exclusive, so the usable list is rather short actually.
+On a new game or a load, all hull modifications will be added to player's known list.
+Slot shunts too, however you'll need a small industry to build them.
+Or you can use console to give yourself a few.

-• Systems: Ship System Retrofits -
+**Hull Modifications**:
+• Experimental Hull Modifications: Provides a base to all other hull modifications in this mod.
+Also has a removal tool
+• Over-Engineered: Provides 15% OP bonus and some slot-points to the ship when built-in.
+Resides under "Retrofit" category

+**Hull Modification Categories**:
-All vanilla systems are turned into a hullMod.
+• Systems: All vanilla systems are turned into hull modifications.
 Some are hidden as they are designed for [REDACTED] or used by stations.
-All use flat costs, nothing adjusted beyond the initial addition.

-• Retrofits: Weapon Slot Retrofits & Slot Adapters -
-Retrofits that alters the weapon slots.
-Basic ones do a ship-wide slot conversion, advanced ones (adapters) do interesting things like turning slot into two smaller ones.

-• Cosmetics: Shield & Engine Cosmetics -
+All use flat costs.
+Some have tiny adjustments that make them reusable if they didn't have that capability
+• Retrofits: Alters the weapon slots of a ship all together.
+Straightforward modifications for the ship, each with a cost
-Cosmetic hullmods that change the shield and engine colours.
+• Cosmetics: Cosmetic hull modification that change the shield and engine colours.
+Shield colours can be fully customized by altering the external settings file

-Also features some scripts to track the fleet, to refresh the refit screen on demand and to track added/removed hullmods on ships, which can be used to trigger jury-rigged 'onAdded()' / 'onRemoved()' methods remotely.
+• Activators: Uses the slot shunts to provide the ship with various enhancements by altering the slot they're installed on

+**Slot Shunt Categories**: These are utilities that can be equipped on weapon slots.
+Each require its own activator to do what it's supposed to do
+• Adapters: Turns a bigger slot into smaller versions (3 large, 1 medium types)
+• Converters: Turns a smaller slot into a bigger one by using slot points (1 medium, 1 small types)
+• Diverters: Turns a slot inactive and yield slot points to be used by above (1 small type)
+• Capacitors: Enhances the total flux capacity of the ship (1 small type)
+• Dissipators: Enhances the total flux dissipation of the ship (1 small type)
+• Launch Tubes: Turns a large slot into a fighter hangar (1 large type)